 When to display a focus indicator

-A good rule of thumb is to ask yourself, "If you clicked on this control while using a mobile device, would you expect it to display a keyboard?"
+A good question is to ask yourself, "If you clicked on this control while using a mobile device, would you expect it to display a keyboard?"

-If the answer is "no," then the control may choose to selectively show a focus indicator.
-A good example is the <button> element.
-If a user clicks on it with a mouse or touch screen, the action is complete, and a focus indicator may not be necessary.
-However, if the user is navigating with a keyboard, it's useful to show a focus indicator so the user can decide whether or not they want to click the control using the ENTER or SPACE keys.
+<button>with a mouse or on a touchscreen, the action is completed.
+A focus indicator may be unnecessary.
+However, if the user is navigating with a keyboard, it's useful to show a focus indicator so the user can decide whether or not they want to activate the control with ENTER or SPACE.

 Avoid outline: none